ThomasTenDamme/CSS-Group1/README.md

   Calculates the total flow of the NaSch model, defined as the sum of speeds of all vehicles over every timestep.

 - **calculate_delay_nasch(evolution, v_max):**
-  Calculates the total delay of the NaSch model, defined as the sum of the differences between v_max and the exact speed of each vehicle.
+  Calculates the average delay of the NaSch model, defined as the average of the differences between v_max and the exact speed of each vehicle.

 - **critical_density_wrapper(args):**
   Runs the model with a single argument, suitable for concurrent execution, to find the critical density.